Sakkarai Pongal Recipe (Chakkara Pongal)

 Jaggery and water added to a saucepan.

-Step 12: Cook on medium heat until the jaggery is dissolved and the mixture comes to a rolling boil.
+Step 12: Cook over medium heat until the jaggery dissolves and the mixture comes to a rolling boil.
 Stir frequently while cooking.

 Ready jaggery syrup.